Assistant Professor in Ecology and Evolutionary Biology, Department of Biosciences, Rice University

 Egan, S.P., G.R.
 Ragland, L. Assour, T.H.Q.
 Powell, G.R.
 Hood, S. Emrich, P. Nosil & J.L.
 Feder.
-Experimental evidence natural selection drives genome-wide divergence during sympatric speciation, in review.
+Experimental evidence natural selection drives genome-wide divergence during sympatric speciation, revision in review.

 Reynolds, R.J., G. de los Campos, S.P.
 Egan, & J.R.
 Ott.
 Modeling heterogeneity among fitness functions using random regression, in revision.

 Arcella, T., S.B.
 Sim, W.L.
 Yee, G.R.
 Hood, T.H.Q.
 Powell, D. Schwarz, S.P.
 Egan, R.B.
 Goughnour, J.J.
 Smith, & J.L.
 Feder.
-Hybridization and the spread of the Apple Maggot Fly, Rhagoletis pomonella (Diptera: Tephritidae), in the Northwestern United States, in review.
+Hybridization and the spread of the Apple Maggot Fly, Rhagoletis pomonella (Diptera: Tephritidae), in the Northwestern United States, in revision.